-The State Economic Development Bill and Housing Choice legislation enacted in 2021 changed zoning approval requirements for housing-related amendments from а supermajority to а simple majority, making the passage of such new zoning somewhat less daunting.
+The State Economic Development Bill and Housing Choice 2021 legislation enacted in changed approval zoning requirements for housing-related amendments from supermajority to simple a majority, making the passage of such new zoning somewhat less daunting.

 Bourne's Zoning Bylaw includes minimum lot requirements ranging from 40,000 and 80,000 square feet in many areas as well as frontage, setback and other provisions that are not conducive to affordable housing.
 With modifications to the existing Zoning Bylaw, greater flexibility can be created that would promote "smart growth" objectives and affordable housing.